VladimirSharapov/SpringWebForum/README.md

 Database: H2, MySQL, Oracle (forum can be run on any database that is supported by liquibase)

-Tools: git, maven 3 and nexus repository, liquibase (db utility) ,jenkins
+Tools: git, maven 3 and nexus repository, liquibase (db utility) ,jenkins, sonarqube

 Test: JUnit, Mockito, Spring test, Unitils, h2 in memory db.